Types of pavement and road construction methods

 The future of pavements

-As with all areas of the industry, there is a need for lower cost construction methods.
+As with all areas of the industry, there is a need for lower cost road construction methods.

 A second option would be to increase pavement life, thereby also enhancing sustainability.
 This might be achieved by using less non-renewable materials, reducing the carbon emissions generated during construction and maintenance, as well as reducing traffic delays which themselves increase carbon emissions and local air pollution.

-And a third, key possible way forward is that greater resilience of pavements would make them less susceptible to the effects of climate change, such as increased frequency and intensity of storms, higher and lower air temperatures.
+And a third, key possible way forward is that greater resilience of pavements would make them less susceptible to the effects of climate change, such as increased frequency and intensity of storms in addition to higher and lower air temperatures.

 Stabilising the A556 improvement scheme in Cheshire, UK with Tensar Technology saving up to £2million in construction.